-The Game Animal Council in collaboration with the Department of Conservation, New Zealand Deerstalkers Association, local landowners and recreational hunters has successfully implemented a hunter-led deer management project in the Lake Sumner Recreational Hunting Area (RHA).
+The Game Animal Council in collaboration with the Department of Conservation, New Zealand Deerstalkers Association, local landowners and recreational hunters successfully implemented a hunter-led deer management and research project in the Lake Sumner Recreational Hunting Area (RHA) during May 2022.

-The operation, which was undertaken by experienced ground-based volunteer hunters in late May 2022, removed 126 breeding hinds.
-This has lowered the overall size of the herd and reduced the number of fawns born later this year, limiting population growth for the next three to five years and allowing time to develop a longer-term RHA management strategy.
+The operation, which was undertaken by experienced ground-based volunteer hunters , removed 126 breeding hinds.
+This has lowered the overall size of the herd and its breeding potential, limiting population growth for the next three to five years and allows time to develop a longer-term RHA management strategy.

-The jaw and uterus were taken from the animals harvested and will be analysed to determine the condition and reproductive status of the animals.
-This will provide additional data on the health of the herd and the health of the environment and help inform development of the longer-term management plan.
+The jaw and uterus were taken from the animals harvested and analysed to determine the condition and reproductive status of the animals.
+This has provided additional data on the health of the herd and helps inform future management in the RHA.

-We want to thank DOC, NZDA (particularly the North Canterbury branch), landowners and the recreational hunters who participated.
-You can read more here.
+We want to thank DOC, NZDA (particularly the North Canterbury branch), landowners, the volunteer hunters and all others who assisted in the project.

 Lake Sumner RHA